 How many times have you skipped brushing your teeth?
 I’m gonna guess that not often right?
-It’s a habit!
+Why?
+Because it’s a habit!
 However, I’m betting that there have been plenty of times that you’ve maybe not done the full 2 minutes brushing?
 Yeah… we’ve all done it.
-There maybe even times you’ve skipped brushing because you’re in a crazy rush and just swished mouthwash!
+There may even be the rare occasion you have skipped brushing, because you’re in a crazy rush, and just swished mouthwash!
 But we do something, because it’s better than nothing!

-Remember the adage that something, is better than nothing works for things like teeth brushing then why not yoga?
-If all you have is 5 minutes, then do it.
+If the adage that something is better than nothing works for things like teeth brushing then why not yoga?
+If all you have is five minutes, then just do five minutes.
 Sometimes you run a marathon, sometimes you run a mile.
 Both start the same.
 You just run.
-Just get into the habit of 5 minutes on your mat.
+Just get into the habit of consistently showing up on your mat.

 Find your “why”

 One big question to ask yourself is “why is my yoga practice important to me?”.
 Do you want to improve a particular pose?
-Perhaps you’re moving less, and just want to move?
+Perhaps you just want to move?
 Maybe you feel stressed and need to relax.
 It’s possible you just need to be alone and get your “me time”.
-Yoga is a form of self care.
+Yoga can be a form of self-care.
 You’d find time to go to the doctor, hairdresser, or therapist.
 Time on your yoga practice is time spent on yourself.
-It’s not selfish to want time for self care.
+It’s not selfish to want time for self-care.
 It’s one of the most selfless things we can do.
 Remember, you put your own oxygen mask on first!
+You’re worth it!

 Leave your props out